 Another approach that NESFAS takes is to highlight local people’s traditional knowledge and wisdom.
 This knowledge has been documented in the form of stories have been written and circulated in local dailies.

-Read articles in links below:
+Read more articles by clinking on the links below: